UMD Japanese Koto Ensemble and UMD Gamelan Saraswati

 Dekelboum Concert Hall

-In their annual spring performances, the UMD Gamelan Saraswati and UMD Koto Ensemble will present recitals of traditional Balinese and Japanse music.
+In their annual fall performances, the UMD Gamelan Saraswati and UMD Japanese Koto Ensemble will present recitals of traditional Balinese and Japanse music.
 Balinese gamelan, performed on bronze gongs, xylophones, and other percussion instruments, is an integral part of the Balinese Hindu ceremonies honoring deities such as Saraswati, the namesake of the UMD Gamelan Ensemble who is the Hindu goddess of knowledge and the arts.
 The UMD Koto Ensemble will perform works of quiet beauty and rustic simplicity on the thirteen-string, six-foot-long koto, accompanied by the shakuhachi, an end-blown bamboo flute, and the shamisen, a three-string, banjo-like instrument.
 The koto, a stringed instrument similar to the harp, is the national instrument of Japan.
 The origins of the koto date back to the 5th century, and the instrument is used widely in traditional Japanese as well as Western jazz and art music today.

 Learn more about traditional Indonesian music and the ancient Japanese art of koto playing through these films, recordings, books, and scores held by the Michelle Smith Performing Arts Library: